-Needle in a haystack: How to find small items during an inmate pat-down
+Needle in a haystack: How to find small items during an inmate pat-down search

 Sometimes you have to get up close and personal to find even the smallest contraband items that an inmate might have hidden on their person

-Whatever the reason for a pat-down search, be it to appease supervisors so they can enter “x” amount of pat-downs were conducted during their shift into a log book, or as the inmates are exiting the chow hall to prevent them from taking that piece of fried chicken back to the cell, or if you are actually looking for contraband, remember one thing: your diligence during the search could save a yours or a fellow staff member’s life.
+Whatever the reason for a pat-down search, be it to appease supervisors so they can enter “x” amount of pat-downs were conducted during their shift into a log book, or as the inmates are exiting the chow hall to prevent them from taking that piece of food back to the cell, or if you are actually looking for contraband, remember one thing: your diligence during the search could save yours or a fellow staff member’s life.

 Getting up close and personal